-Intelligent adaptation of Philip Roth’s unfilmable novel, destined to provoke controversy.
-Story of a man who has lived a lie all his life and seeks one last chance of happiness with a woman half his age seems destined for solid box office, but much will depend on reaction to film’s more questionable elements, especially to casting of Hopkins.
+Destined to provoke controversy, “The Human Stain” is an intelligent adaptation of Philip Roth’s arguably unfilmable novel.
+Powered by two eye-catching performances, this story of a man who has lived a lie all his adult life and who seeks one last chance of happiness with a woman half his age seems destined for solid box office, with hefty ancillary a given.
+But much will depend on critical reaction to the film’s more questionable elements, and especially to the casting of Anthony Hopkins.

 Filmmakers must have been aware from the outset of the project’s difficulties, the main problem being to capture the essence of the highly regarded book without making what was powerful on the printed page look ridiculous on the screen.
 Director Robert Benton and screenwriter Nicholas Meyer have pretty much achieved this, despite a tendency to overstatement in Meyer’s adaptation.

 Popular on Variety

 But the bottom line — and it’s one which will provoke the most lively debate — is that Hopkins is playing an African-American, a prospect that seems, at first glance, so utterly preposterous as to be dismissed out of hand.
 Indeed, not since Mel Ferrer made his screen debut in 1949 playing a basically similar role in “Lost Boundaries” and Jeanne Crain also passed for white in “Pinky” the same year, has such a seemingly wayward example of casting taken place.
 And yet, if the book was to be filmed at all, some difficult choices had to be made, and finding a well-known actor from either side of the racial spectrum who could convince in such a role was bound to be problematic.